In

 this age of vinyl banners and computer-cut lettering, classic hand-painted

-metal signs are rusting away, their neon shattering.
+metal signs are rusting away and their neon tubes are shattering.
 Endangered

 Signs joined the Endangered Architecture repertoire quite unexpectedly.